Dkaattae/Public-Filings-Chat-Bot-RAG/README.md

 ## TODO
 ground truth file router
 metrics
-% of correctly retrieved fields for duckdb eval accuracy, f1 for router eval fall back plan on downloading file to s3
+accuracy, f1 for router eval

-monitoring
+fall back plan on downloading file to s3

 ## description
 This RAG project is built on public filings from EDGAR, designed to answer user questions.